Phoenix Bus Accident Attorney

 What Are Some Common Bus Accident Injuries?

-Busses present unique dangers, both for passengers and those who are in collisions with them.
-From the passenger’s perspective, you might not think they are at risk of injury in a crash because a bus is much larger than a car.
+Buses present unique dangers for both passengers and those involved in collisions with them.
+Passengers may assume they are safe because a bus is larger than a car.
+That is not always the case.

-However, bus engineering does not always take passenger safety in mind.
-Passengers do not have seatbelts, and some may stand on a crowded bus.
-One unpredictable movement or momentary jarring impact can cause a passenger to lose their footing and fall.
+Bus engineering does not always prioritize passenger safety.
+Passengers have no seatbelts.
+Some stand on crowded buses.
+One sudden movement or impact can cause a passenger to lose their footing and fall.

 The most common bus accident injuries for passengers are neck and back injuries.
-The sudden movement can cause passengers to fall or move unnaturally.
-Even a “minor” bus accident can cause lasting neck and back injuries requiring surgery and rehabilitation.
+Sudden movement can cause passengers to fall or move unnaturally.
+Even a "minor" crash can cause lasting injuries that require surgery and rehabilitation.

-In addition, passengers can suffer fractures from falling and crashing into the hard surfaces of the bus.
-If they hit their head, they can suffer a traumatic brain injury with lasting effects and complications.
-Any bus accident injury can mean high costs for medical treatment.
+Passengers can also suffer fractures from falls and contact with hard surfaces inside the bus.
+Head impacts can result in traumatic brain injuries with lasting complications.
+Any bus accident injury can mean significant medical costs.

 Tour and Intercity Bus Accidents

-A tour bus or intercity bus accident might injure you—for example, on your way to and from the Grand Canyon.
+A tour bus or intercity bus accident can injure you anywhere along a route — for example, traveling to or from the Grand Canyon.

-Tour bus operators often cut corners to pad their profits.
+Tour bus operators sometimes cut corners to protect profits.
 They may put buses on the road that need maintenance or are past their prime.
-These companies may also employ dangerous drivers who they have not adequately screened.
+Some companies also employ drivers they have not adequately screened.

-Intercity buses have also experienced their share of accidents as the bus industry has decentralized.
-Now, numerous small companies compete for business in an industry that Greyhound once dominated.
-These businesses may not even know about their drivers’ poor safety records.
+Intercity buses have seen their share of accidents as the industry has decentralized.
+Numerous smaller companies now compete in a space once dominated by major carriers.
+These businesses may not even be aware of their drivers' poor safety records.

 Are There Special Rules for Filing a Lawsuit Against Valley Metro?

-You can sue a negligent government agency just as you can sue any other defendant that injured you.
-However, you must file a claim directly with them first, and you have limited time to do so.
+You can sue a negligent government agency just as you can sue any other defendant.
+However, you must file a claim directly with the agency first.
+Time limits are strict.

 In Arizona, the regular statute of limitations for a personal injury lawsuit is two years from when you suffered an injury.
 When you have a claim against a government agency, you have 180 days to notify them.
 You will present the claim to them first, and they will handle it administratively.